preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + Cancel: Used by the logged in user to cancel the registration he or she has made in their own name, ie done by using the button "Sign up".
 + Open Microsoft Teams meeting: If a Teams Meeting was created when the event was created, this button can be used to open that meeting.
 If no meeting has been created this option has no effect.

-For more information about how the buttons work and more useful tips for event management, see: :doc:`Working with Events </working-with-events/index>`
+For more information about how the buttons work and more useful tips for event management, see: :doc:`Working with events </working-with-events/index>`

 Export process
 ----------------
-This button will probably be relabeled "Print Process" because that is what it does, for now.
+This button can be used to print a process.
 Must be used on a process page to work.
 See this page for more information: :doc:`Print a process </working-with-processes/print-process/index>`

 Invite co-authors
 -------------------